Close

 There may be a final hearing

-To grant a divorce in New York, a judge needs information about your arrangements for property division, child custody, and spousal support payments.
+For a judge to grant a divorce in New York, they need information about your arrangements for property division, child custody, and spousal support payments.
 If your mediation was successful, the judge will examine your mediated settlement agreement.
 Upon review of this document, they may make minor changes if something doesn't align with the law.
 Otherwise, they will most likely accept it as drafted.

 At the end of the hearing, the judge will sign a divorce decree, officially and legally ending your marriage.